-It is no surprise that the European Council on Tourism and Trade (ECTT) named the Kingdom of Cambodia, the World's Best Tourism Destination for 2016.
+It is no surprise that in 2016, the European Council on Tourism and Trade (ECTT) named the Kingdom of Cambodia, the World's Best Tourism Destination.

-Cambodia took the top spot not only because of its rich cultural and historical legacy including two UNESCO World Heritage sites of Angkor Wat and Preah Vihear but also because of its natural beauty.
+In fact, Cambodia took the top tourism spot not only because of its rich cultural and historical legacy including two UNESCO World Heritage sites of Angkor Wat and Preah Vihear but also because of its natural beauty.
 Its 23 protected areas offer tourists access to falls, forests and wildlife.